xPolydeuces/programming-notes/web/react.md

 ## Component

 One of the main things in React are *Components*.
+React official site describes them as
+> Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
+This page provides an introduction to the idea of components.
+You can find a detailed component API reference here.

+> Conceptually, components are like JavaScript functions.
+They accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
 The default component, created when using `create-react-app` is called `App` and looks something like this:

 ```js
 const App = () => (